benwilliams140/comp3501-project/project_report.md

 #### Project Structure

 The headers and source files are split up into the `include` and `src` directories; these are then further split into `Control`, `Objects`, and `Renderer`.
-The CMake structure is recursive in nature.
+The CMake structure is recursive in nature - each of the `src` subfolders have their own `CMakeLists.txt` file containing each of the .cpp files and adding any additional subfolders.
+All of the resources are in the `res` directory.

 ##### Class Tree